+Op Shops have previously been regarded as an essential service and thus permitted to open.
+In Metropolitan Melbourne and Mitchell Shire, we would urge careful consideration be given to the need to open OpShops, the well being of volunteers and the ability to manage numbers.

 Op-shops can continue to operate in Victoria unless directed otherwise by local authorities, and provided that social distancing measures are put in place for staff, volunteers and visitors.
 It should also be noted that some Op Shops may need to close for a short time while addressing the current requirements.

 Op Shops run by Uniting VicTas should consult Uniting for current guidance.
 In all Op Shops, staff and volunteers aged 70+ or who fall into any of the other COVID high-risk groups should be asked to stay at home.

 You may of course choose to adjust how you operate your shop, such as operating only on a case-by-case basis by request to support local needs and/or in partnership with local community services.

+Gloves should be worn when handling cash and any donated goods.

+Donated goods should be received contactless where possible.
+Donations should be stored in a location where workers won't have contact with them for a period of up to 72 hours.
+All items should be cleaned in line with COVID cleaning practices as soon as practical.

+Hands should be washed regularly whilst, and immediately after, handling any donated items.
+It is also recommended that WARNING signs should be displayed to ensure all staff and volunteers adhere to these precautions.

 In line with social distancing requirements, the number of persons in an Op Shop at any one time should be limited, using a rule of one person per 4sqm, including staff and volunteers, and people should remain a distance of 1.5m apart wherever possible.
 It may be helpful to mark this distance on the floor near service counters as a reminder to visitors.

+WORSHIP RESOURCES

-As of 5/04/2020 WORSHIP RESOURCES Where can I access worship resources to help me keep connected?
+Where can I access worship resources to help me keep connected?

 Our worship resources page, which caters for all people across our Synod, is updated each week.
-Available at: https://victas.uca.org.au/resources/covid-19-worship-resources/ As of 6/04/2020 CONGREGATION WEBSITE TRAINING Will training sessions for new congregation websites still go ahead?
+Available at: https://victas.uca.org.au/resources/covid-19-worship-resources/

+CONGREGATION WEBSITE TRAINING

+Will training sessions for new congregation websites still go ahead?

 These have been postponed indefinitely.
 Congregations and presbyteries that have booked training days will be contacted with alternative dates when this becomes possible.

+JOBKEEPER PAYMENTS

-As of 27/03/2020 JOBKEEPER PAYMENTS What is happening with the Jobkeeper payments?
+What is happening with the Jobkeeper payments?

 The first reimbursement of the JobKeeper Payments for the month of April has now been reimbursed to congregations.
 These reimbursements have been credited to the same account from which stipends/wages are charged.

 JobKeeper payments apply from April to September 2020.
 Each month the Australian Taxation Office will pay the Synod and the Synod will then forward amounts to congregations in the 4th week of each month.

 Congregations should record the JobKeeper payments in their accounts as a receipt - "Grants received Government".
 The amount should not be paid to ministers/staff as they have already been paid through the normal payroll processes.

 The Synod will manage all reporting to the ATO, including monthly declarations of revenue.
 This is based on the Synod operations and not on individual congregation results.
 There is no need to submit monthly revenue results.

 Unfortunately efforts to qualify for the Cash Boost Payment have been unsuccessful at this stage.

 Congregations are reminded that the JobKeeper Payment has been implemented by the Government to help employers keep staff and restart when the crisis is over.